benmvp/slides/2017/forwardjs/react-exposed.md

 - React is expecting you to do something with the additional keystroke
 - And then update the input's `value`
 - Here's the simplest example
+- You'd do this when you need to use the value in React
+- More performant than using refs and asking the DOM for the value
+- Is more code to write

 /////